 With the Wine-Advocate

-4th Hanover PreMoot Conference - "Arbitration without Consent" (supported by ICC YAF)
+4th Hannover PreMoot Conference - "Arbitration without Consent" (supported by ICC YAF)

-For the fourth time the Leibniz University of Hanover, the Institute for Procedural Law and Attorney Regulations (IPA) and the Hanover Vis Alumni Association (HVAA) will again hold the "Hanover PreMoot Conference".
+For the fourth time the Leibniz University of Hannover, the Institute for Procedural Law and Attorney Regulations (IPA) and the Hannover Vis Alumni Association (HVAA) will again hold the "Hannover PreMoot Conference".
 Seasoned scholars and professionals will talk about topics closely related to the Vis Moot Case.The Conference is supported by ICC YAF.

 Alma Forgó, Deputy Counsel ICC, Paris

 Alma Forgó is a German qualified lawyer and Deputy Counsel at the ICC International Court of Arbitration in Paris, where she is in charge of international arbitration cases mainly involving parties from Germany, Austria, Switzerland and the Baltic countries.
 Alma holds a Master's degree in International Public Law from Université Paris II Panthéon-Assas.
 Before joining the ICC International Court of Arbitration, Alma trained in the International Arbitration departments of Wilmer Cutler Pickering Hale and Dorr in London and of Freshfields Bruckhaus Deringer in Paris.
 She participated in the Willem C. Vis International Commercial Arbitration Moot as a student with the Ludwig-Maximilians-Universität München and co-coached the Vis Moot team of Université Paris I Sorbonne.

 Andreas J. Roquette, LL.M.
 (New York), CMS Hasche Sigle